Madison Keys: Rivalries

-Keys vs. Venus and Serena
+Keys vs. Williams sisters

 Keys regarded Venus and Serena Williams as two of her childhood idols.
 She has also frequently been labeled as a potential successor to the Williams sisters to lead American women's tennis.
-Keys has never beaten Serena in three attempts but she does have a 3–2 record against Venus.
+Keys never defeated Serena in three attempts but she does have a 3–2 record against Venus.

 Keys first played Venus in the quarterfinals of the 2013 Charleston Open, where Venus won a tight match against an 18-year-old Keys.
 Their next encounter occurred in Keys's breakthrough tournament, the 2015 Australian Open.
 Keys won their quarterfinal match in three sets, overcoming a lower back injury in the second set.
-Venus won their next match loss later in the year at the WTA Elite Trophy, where she won the title.
+Venus won their next match later in the year at the WTA Elite Trophy, where she won the title.
 Keys has won their most recent two encounters at the 2016 Canadian Open and the 2019 Cincinnati Open.

 Keys's first match against Serena came right after her first victory over Venus at the 2015 Australian Open.
 Serena was able to end Keys's run in the semifinals but offered high praise for her opponent.
-At the US Open later that year, she beat Keys at a Grand Slam tournament yet again.
+At the US Open later that year, she beat Keys at a major tournament yet again.
 Their most recent meeting took place in the final of the Italian Open, the first Premier 5 final of Keys's career.
 Keys entered the match as an underdog, given that Serena had a 15 match win streak against other Americans, and had not lost to another American in a final since Wimbledon in 2008 against her sister.
 Serena preserved both of those streaks with a straight sets win.